nhsevidence/ld-devenv/README.md

 ### Troubleshooting

-This has been tested with Virtualbox 4.3.28 and Vagrant 1.7.3 but should work with latest versions
+This has been tested with Virtualbox 4.3.28 and Vagrant 1.7.3 but may work with earlier/later versions

 #### Docker issues
 If you have problems with docker run saying the daemon is not running or permissions issues, log out of the ubuntu vm and log back in again